ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 ## Notes

-If you want to learn CU, please check [this](https://univerasity.clickup.com/page/course-catalog#level_novice,role_member).
+This guidlines compose nicely with per item `definition of done` or/and `acceptance criteria` are outliend in each item.

-This guidlines compose nicely with per item definition of done or/and acceptance criteria are outliend in each item.
+Having boards wich bring several layers of subtasks into meeting based on `tags` and `labels` well compose with subitems creations guidlines outlined above.

-This guideline also compose nicelu with automatically recalculaed Gantt Chart (project "DAG").
+This guideline also compose nicely with automatically recalculaed `Gantt Chart`.

-### Ghant Chart DAG
+### Ghant Chart